-We will determine the comparable yield for the CDs and will provide that comparable yield and the related projected payment schedule (or information about how to obtain them) in the disclosure supplement for the CDs.
-The comparable yield for the CDs will be determined based upon a variety of factors, including actual market conditions and our borrowing costs for debt instruments of comparable maturities at the time of issuance.
-The comparable yield and projected payment schedule are determined solely to calculate the amount on which you will be taxed with respect to the CDs in each year and are neither a prediction nor a guarantee of what the actual yield will be.
+We will determine the comparable yield for the CDs and will provide that comparable yield, and the related projected payment schedule, in the disclosure supplement for the CDs.
+The comparable yield for the CDs will be an annual rate of at least 1.86% compounded semiannually, and will be determined based upon a variety of factors, including actual market conditions and our borrowing costs for debt instruments of comparable maturities at the time of issuance.
+Neither the comparable yield nor the projected payment schedule constitutes a representation by us regarding the actual amount of any payment that we will pay on the CDs.